OpenKneeboard/OpenKneeboard/docs/troubleshooting/crashes-on-startup-or-no-window.md

 If you do not have a graphics tablet (Wacom, Huion etc - not a tablet computer like an iPad or MS Surface tablet) but do have a `C:\Windows\System32\WinTab32.dll`, back up and delete this file; it should only be present on systems with a graphics tablet driver installed.

+If you have an unsupported tablet driver, you might want to [try OpenTabletDriver](https://go.openkneeboard.com/otd-ipc) instead.

 ## Corrupt settings

 Try renaming `Saved Games\OpenKneeboard` to anything else; this will remove your OpenKneeboard settings.